myarotskaya/architecture-center/docs/data/technology-choices/batch-processing.md

 # Choosing a batch processing technology

-Because the data sets are so large, often a big data solution must process data files using long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
+Big data solutions often use long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
 Usually these jobs involve reading source files from scalable storage (like HDFS, Azure Data Lake Store, and Azure Storage), processing them, and writing the output to new files in scalable storage.

-The key requirement of such batch processing engines is that they are capable of applying their computation in a scale out fashion that can handle significant data volumes.
-Unlike for real-time processing, with batch processing latency (in terms of time until the results are ready) is expected to measure in minutes to hours.
+The key requirement of such batch processing engines is the ability to scale out computations, in order to handle a large volume of data.
+Unlike real-time processing, however, batch processing is expected to have latencies (the time between data ingestion and computing a result) that measure in minutes to hours.

 ## What are your options when choosing a technology for batch processing?

-In Azure, all of the following data stores will meet the core requirements supporting batch processing:
+In Azure, all of the following data stores will meet the core requirements for batch processing:

 - [Azure Data Lake Analytics](/azure/data-lake-analytics/)
 - [Azure SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is)